Morocco Kasbahs & Desert - Teenage Adventure

 Please note that it is not possible to reach our desert camp by 4WD or any other vehicle.
 There is the option to walk (can be very hot and tiring) for those who cannot/prefer not to ride a camel.

-5. Depending on the lunar cycle, Ramadan will fall between June 18th and July 17th, 2015.
+According to the lunar cycle, Ramadan will fall between May 15th and June 14th, 2018.
 Please note that Ramadan is a month of fasting observed by Muslims throughout the world, during which time the followers of Islam should not eat or drink between sunrise and sunset.
-There may be some limitations to services and disruptions to schedules during Ramadan in Muslim areas, but generally our tours still operate effectively during this period and food is available to non-muslims throughout the day.
+There may be some limitations to services and disruptions to schedules during Ramadan, but generally our tours still operate effectively during this period and food is available to non-Muslims throughout the day.
 It is very important to display increased cultural sensitivity during Ramadan.
 Please wear loose fitting clothes, that cover knees and shoulders, and try to avoid eating, drinking or smoking in public out of respect for those who can’t at that time.

 Group Leader Description